TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 ]
 ```
 ## Part 3: Fetching Drive Storage (Synchronous Method)
 This initial approach fetches storage information for each Team sequentially.
-It can be slow for many teams.
+It can be slow, especially if you have a large number of teams.

 ```python
 print("\nFetching drive storage for each team (Synchronous approach)...")